Mobile View — all slides

 Command Reference

-nanoca re-sign <crt> Re-sign an existing certificate — useful for renewing a certificate that is about to expire.
+nanoca re-sign <crt>Re-sign an existing certificate — useful for renewing a certificate about to expire.

-nanoca revoke <crt> Revoke a previously issued certificate (CA-internal operation, updates the database).
+nanoca revoke <crt>Revoke a previously issued certificate (CA-internal, updates the database).

 Getting Started